What is the impact of the new Belgian Code for Companies and Associations on family owned businesses and succession planning?

 Firmly entrenched as a director of an NV/SA

-Under the current/former Belgian Companies Code (BCC), a director of an NV / SA could be dismissed at any time by the shareholders, with immediate effect and without any notice period or severance pay (‘ad nutum’ revocability).
+Under the former Belgian Companies Code (BCC), a director of an NV / SA could be dismissed at any time by the shareholders, with immediate effect and without any notice period or severance pay (‘ad nutum’ revocability).
 Under the BCCA, the ‘ad-nutum’ dismissal of directors in the NV / SA remains the default rule but shareholders may agree otherwise in the articles of association.
 In such case, directors of an NV/SA may be granted notice periods and severance payments in case of dismissal, except in the event of dismissal for cause.

 The new BCCA now (among other models) allows for the appointment of a sole director instead of a board of directors, which was the mandatory governance model under the BCC.
 In the new sole director model of the NV / SA, protection against dismissal can be strengthened even further as the BCCA allows for the appointment of a statutory director and/or the granting of veto rights to the sole director against his/her own dismissal.
 In such case, the statutory director can only be dismissed for cause, decided with the quorum and majority required for an amendment of the articles of association.

 Thanks to these changes, the old governance model of the partnership limited by shares (Comm.VA / CSA) – which was often used in the context of succession planning – can be copied in the NV / SA, but without the disadvantage of the unlimited liability of the managing partner.
-Consequently, the Comm.VA / CSA has become obsolete and shall be abolished as a separate corporate form.
+Consequently, the Comm.VA / CSA has become obsolete and has been abolished as a separate corporate form.
 For more details on the steps to be taken to convert a Comm.VA / CSA to another legal form, click here.